Aliases for GPD1L Gene

 GeneCards Summary for GPD1L Gene

-GPD1L (Glycerol-3-Phosphate Dehydrogenase 1-Like) is a Protein Coding gene.
-Diseases associated with GPD1L include brugada syndrome 2 and brugada syndrome.
-Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
-GO annotations related to this gene include protein homodimerization activity and NAD binding.
+GPD1L (Glycerol-3-Phosphate Dehydrogenase 1 Like) is a Protein Coding gene.
+Diseases associated with GPD1L include Brugada Syndrome 2 and Brugada Syndrome.
+Among its related pathways are Metabolism and Glycerophospholipid biosynthesis.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and NAD binding.
 An important paralog of this gene is GPD1.

 Plays a role in regulating cardiac sodium current; decreased enzymatic activity with resulting increased levels of glycerol 3-phosphate activating the DPD1L-dependent SCN5A phosphorylation pathway, may ultimately lead to decreased sodium current; cardiac sodium current may also be reduced due to alterations of NAD(H) balance induced by DPD1L.